jevonmao/PermissionsSwiftUI/README.md

 .JMAlert(showModal: $showModal, for: [.locationAlways, .photo])
 ```
 Similar to the previous `JMPermissions`, you need to pass in a `Binding<Bool>` to show the view, and add whatever permissions you want to show.
-To quickly glance all of PermissionsSwiftUI's customization and configurations, checkout the [cheatsheet](#cheatsheat)!
+To quickly glance at all of PermissionsSwiftUI's customization and configurations, check out the [cheatsheet](#cheatsheat)!
 <br /> <br /> <br /> <br /> <br /> <br />

 ## 🛠️ Usage